-Earlier this year, before the pandemic, we visited UNESCO for a meeting (photos above).
-It’s a huge and beautiful building, built In the 1950’s and housing offices, multiple international assembly halls and conference rooms (all with interpreter booths / headphones for attending international guests) and an impressive art collection by the likes of Picasso, Henry Moore and Victor Vasarely.
+It’s a huge and beautiful building, built In the 1950’s and housing offices, multiple international assembly halls and conference rooms (all with interpreter booths and individual headphones for attending international guests) and an incredibly impressive art collection by the likes of Picasso, Henry Moore and Victor Vasarely.